Crkonova76/data_presentation_project/README.md

 #### Encounted difficulties

   * problems with CSS style, intention to use separate separate file which can be linked to all pages
+  * issue with GitHub-new repositary created for finale project as the issue with merging branches could not be resolved